Need Help? Give us a call.

 You’re likely already familiar with the notion that you’ll probably have to give up equity as you search for how to find investors.
 But the idea of a convertible note may be on the table, too, which is a bit more nuanced.

 A convertible note is a type of short-term debt common in early-stage business financing.
 With a convertible note, you’ll receive funding, but instead of paying back interest with your principal, your investor will get equity for the outstanding loan balance based on a future business valuation.
 This is a good setup for many new businesses in angel and seed stages who need cash, but aren’t necessarily in a place where they’re ready to put a valuation on the company (especially if all the company has is IP, since intangible assets are difficult and highly disputed to put a price tag on).

 An alternative to the convertible note is the SAFE note, which stands for “simple agreement for future equity.”
 Unlike the convertible note, this isn’t debt, but it does convert into equity.
 It’s generally shorter.

 Many people invest on their own, but there are others who prefer to work in groups.

 Why?
 First, no matter how much money or time you have, investing is expensive and risky, so it’s less expensive and less risky to do it alongside others; and, subsequently, it’s less time-consuming if one person in a group does the exhausting due diligence for everyone.

-There are a lot of nuances to group angel investing, which you can (and should) know about if looking on how to find investors from a syndicate.
+There are a lot of nuances to group angel investing, which you can (and should) know about if you’re looking into how to find investors from a syndicate.
 What’s most important for you to know for now is that you can find small business investors from one person, or a group, which is most often helmed by a lead investor.

-Just like not every new business is ready for traditional small business financing, not every new business is ready for funding, either.
+Just like how not every new business is ready for traditional small business financing, not every new business is ready for funding, either.
 But your company might be.
 Before you hit the fundraising trail hard and figure out how to find investors, make sure you’re at the correct inflection point: